This information is intended for use by health professionals

 Patients already satisfactorily treated with Epilim may be continued at their current dosage using continuous or repeated infusion.
 Other patients may be given a slow intravenous injection over 3 – 5 minutes, usually 400 – 800 mg depending on body weight (up to 10 mg/kg) followed by continuous or repeated infusion up to a maximum of 2500 mg/day.

-Epilim Intravenous should be replaced by oral Epilim therapy as soon as practicable.
+Epilim Injection should be replaced by oral Epilim therapy as soon as practicable.

 Daily requirement for children is usually in the range 20 – 30 mg/kg/day and method of administration is as above.
 Where adequate control is not achieved within this range the dose may be increased up to 40 mg/kg/day but only in patients in whom plasma valproic acid levels can be monitored.
-Above 40 mg/kg/day clinical chemistry and haematological parameters should be monitored.
+In children requiring doses higher than 40 mg/kg/day, clinical chemistry and haematological parameters should be monitored.

 Liver dysfunction, including hepatic failure resulting in fatalities, has occurred in patients whose treatment included valproic acid (see sections 4.3 and 4.4).